-Over the new year’s, I had a chat with a best friend of mine; he is an amazing professional who takes pride in what he does.
-He is one of the most compassionate and passionate guys in both life and work.
-He earned a lot of money for the work he does, he's building multiple sources of income and of course, a huge advocate of self-development.
+Over the new year, I had a chat with a best friend of mine; he is an amazing professional who takes pride in what he does.
+He is one of the most passionate person I know in both life and work.
+He earned a lot of money for the work he does, he's building multiple sources of income and of course, he is a huge advocate of self-development.
 Shortly after the new year countdown, we were sitting on a balcony and chatting about the past year.
-When I congratulated him for all the things that he has achieved he replied,
+When I congratulated him for all the things that he achieved he replied,

 “I don’t think I’m successful at all - in fact, I can’t really say if I’m happier than before.”

 But how can this be?
 There were so many things that I admired about him.

 He read at least 50 books last year.
 He travelled a lot.
 He religiously practised his self-improvement rituals.
 He made a lot of money.
 Most people would think - without a doubt - that he was a successful guy and every moment of his life would be a bliss.

 It didn't make sense to me and probably, it didn't make sense for him either.

 The year 2016 was an exciting year for me...